PhantomMike/100-days-of-code/log.md

+### Day 12: January 25, 2017

+**Today's Progress:** Started FCC Porfolio Page on codepen.
+Needs more planning, only very rough skelton so far.

+**Thoughts:** Need to decide how fancy I want this to be.
+I'm going to focus on usign the grid/columns in boostrap and going from there, so this will primarily be a bootstrap learning exercise.

 ### Day 11: January 24, 2017

 **Today's Progress:** Worked on a small Java project I'll be teaching tomorrow, and finished up my FCC Tribute Page on codepen!